savonet/book/language.md

 1. _lexical analysis_ and _parsing_: Liquidsoap ingests your program and ensures
    that its syntax follows the rules,
 2. _type inference_ and _type checking_: Liquidsoap checks that your program
-   does not contain basic errors,
+   does not contain basic errors and that types are correct,
 3. _compilation_ of the program: this produces a new program which will generate the stream (a _stream generator_),
 4. _instantiation_: the sources are created and checked to be infallible where